 Joe 'Tom' Yateley is an ex-convict.
-Trying to leave his past behind, he decides to starts working for the Hawlett Trucking company, which transports gravel.
+Trying to leave his past behind, he decides to start working for the Hawlett Trucking company, which transports gravel.
 It's an aggressive company, where speed is everything.
-Doing too less runs in a day?
+Doing too few runs in a day?
 You're out.
-Red is the most experienced trucker, he can do 18 runs in a day.
+Red is the most experienced trucker; he can do 18 runs in a day.
 Tom soon makes friends with Lucy, the secretary, and Gino, a driver.
 But the record of Red intrigues him and he wants to break it.
 Gino advises against it, but he helps Tom when he wants to go through with it.
-Soon trouble begins when Red and the other drivers form an united front against Tom.
+Soon trouble begins when Red and the other drivers form a united front against Tom.
 Just when Tom has enough and decides to pack his bags, Lucy tells him Gino had a terrible accident.
 She also tells about the corruption of Hawlett Trucking.
 Written by

 Arnoud Tiele (firstname.lastname@example.org)

 30 of 34 people found this review helpful.

 Was this review helpful to you?